-As an online business owner, it is a continuous struggle to create visibility on social media.
+As an online business owner, it is a continuous struggle to create visibility on the interwebs.
 You need to STAND OUT.
 And while I am a one-woman show (and a fabulous Marketing Assistant, Jill of All Trades), I am a fan of being on fewer platforms but doing them well.
 Unless you have a big team and a big budget, it’s hard to keep up with the big gurus.
 I am a homeschooling mom who uses and loves Pinterest for my personal and business use.
 If you are new to me, I’m Karrie, a Pinterest Strategist!
-I urge you to get off the 24/7 social media hamster wheel by using Pinterest!
+I urge you to get off the 24/7 social media hamster wheel and learn about the benefits of Pinterest ads!
 Why?
 Because 442 million people use this platform actively every month, and you definitely want them to find out about your business.

 Pinners search for ideas and inspiration for literally everything.
 So, you have to be there when they do it!
-With Pinterest ads, you will increase not just efficiency and performance but also traffic, engagement, sales, and brand awareness (if you’re the Targets and Addidas’ of the world with big budgets).
+Benefits of Pinterest Ads include increased efficiency and performance but also traffic, engagement, sales, and brand awareness (if you’re the Targets and Addidas’ of the world with big budgets).

 Pinterest is a newer platform in the area of advertising, but it is absolutely worth spending time on.
 Why?
 When people are searching for ideas or products on Pinterest, they already want to buy something new.
 They are searching for a solution to their problem, and you only have to be there to give them what they wish for.